autifyhq/autify-javascript-snippets/content/en/snippets/others/import_js.md

 })
 ```

-You can use the functions of jQuery in following JS steps.
+You can use the functions of jQuery in subsequent JS steps.

 ```js
 // Example usage of jQuery